matt-dray/pico/README.md

 ### Create

-Use the `create()` function to generate a ‘pico package’ with the minimum required content.
-You supply a package `name` and a `dir`ectory where the package’s folder will be written.
+Use the `create()` function to generate a ‘pico package’ in a specified location with the minimum required content.
+For example, to create {mypkg} in a temporary folder:

-As a demonstration, here’s how to create a pico package called {mypkg}
-in a temporary folder (you may want to put yours somewhere more convenient like `~/Documents` on macOS, for example):

 ``` r
 pico::create(